DOJ will not prosecute Comey for leaking memos after IG referral: sources

 DOJ Inspector General Michael Horowitz had referred Comey for potential prosecution as part of an internal review.

-But one of the key factors leading to the DOJ declining to prosecute apparently was the fact that the two memos were labeled “confidential” after he set in motion the chain of events that led to them ending up with The New York Times.
+But one of the key factors leading to the DOJ declining to prosecute apparently was the fact that the two memos were labeled “confidential” after he set in motion the chain of events that led to them ending up with the press.

 Richman, now serving as an attorney to Comey, told Fox News he had "no comment" on the prosecutorial decision on Thursday.